-What will you do if the power was out for days?
+What would you do if the power was out for days?
 How will you see, cook, keep warm?
-Power cuts could affect EFTPOS and ATM machines, so have some cash at home, or enough supplies to see you through three days or more.
+Power cuts could affect EFTPOS and ATM machines, so make sure you have some cash at home, or enough supplies to see you through three days or more.

-- 1. Make sure you have torches and batteries somewhere everyone can find them in the dark. - 2.
-Have a stock of food that doesn't need to be cooked (canned is good) or something to cook your food on (gas barbecue or camp stove).
+- 1. Make sure you have torches and batteries, either in your emergency kit or somewhere everyone can find them in the dark. - 2.
+Have a stock of food that doesn't need to be cooked (canned is good) or something to cook your food on (bbq, camp stove).
 Don't forget food for babies and pets. - 3.
-While the power is out, eat the food from your fridge first, then your freezer.
-Then eat the food in the cupboard or your emergency kit. - 4.
+If the power goes out, eat the food from your fridge first, then your freezer, before you eat the food in the cupboard or your emergency kit. - 4.
 Have a solar or battery powered radio so you can keep up with the latest news and alerts.
 Know which radio stations to tune in to for information during an emergency.